Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 - To get the endpoints working correctly because cross origin CORS is open to everything and frontend isn't working because it's pointing in the wrong direction.
 - Have to redeploy backend-flask with the right environment variables while for frontend had to rebuild the image.
-- Updated the `backend-flask.json` file in the `aws/task-defintions` folder with:
+- Updated the env vars in the `backend-flask.json` file in the `aws/task-defintions` folder with:
 ```sh
 {"name": "FRONTEND_URL", "value": "bennieo.me"},
 {"name": "BACKEND_URL", "value": "api.bennieo.me"},